 (104) Residence--A place where a person resides, including a home, a nursing facility, a convalescent home, or a residential unit.

-(105) Residential unit--A facility that provides living quarters and hospice services to clients admitted into the unit and that is in compliance with standards adopted under the Texas Health and Safety Code, Chapter 142.
+(105) Residential unit--A facility that provides living quarters and hospice services to clients admitted into the unit and that is in compliance with standards adopted under Texas Health and Safety Code, Chapter 142.

 (106) Respiratory therapist--A person who is currently licensed under Texas Occupations Code, Chapter 604, as a respiratory care practitioner.